Half Ironman vs Full Ironman: What’s the Difference?

 Full Ironman:

-A Half Ironman fits around your life.
-A Full Ironman becomes your life.
+The Ironman 70.3 can fit around your life.
+The Ironman full distance becomes your life.

 Race Day Duration and Experience